 When the weather starts to get colder, squirrels, raccoons and opossums are more apt to move indoors in preparation for the colder months.
 Unfortunately, our homes often provide the perfect refuge for these and other types of nuisance wildlife because they have easy access to food, water and warm shelter from the elements.
 As such, it’s important to animal-proof your property before Old Man Winter blows in.
+Are you having electrical troubleshooting?
+Get the help you need from an electrical contractor that cares.
 Here are some helpful tips to ensure that no curious critters sneak in through the attic, basement or other susceptible areas of the home.

 Once inside, wild animals are not only difficult to eradicate, but they can also pose serious health risks by carrying diseases like rabies and biting if they feel threatened.
+Get your home redesigned today by one of the best architects near you.
 If you encounter nuisance wildlife on your property, it’s extremely important to contact Exterminator Long Island or pest control professional instead of attempting to trap and remove the animal on your own.

 Make Sure All Your Vents are Screened

 Raccoons and squirrels often find their way into homes via uncapped chimneys, broken vents and other openings along rooflines.
+Get your cold storage tanks installed by Vertarib today.
 Ensure that these items are fully screened to prevent wild animals from making your home their own.
 Call a long island raccoon removal company to keep these animals out of your chimney and out of your home.

 Cover Up Your Trash Cans

 Neighborhood wildlife love to go digging through trash cans.
 Sometimes, if your trash cans are too close to the house, these critters can easily find a way into your home.
+Get your fire suppression system installed or inspected today by M&M Fire, top-rated fire protection contractors near you.
 Make sure that there is always a lid on your trash cans.
 It is also a good idea to keep your trash a safe distance from your house, as to not attract any pests into the home.
 If you are struggling to solve the issue, contact pest control in suffolk county.

 Keep Trees Trimmed